massma/teacher-learner-wellbeing/website-src/instructions/index.md

   prioritizing if you are too busy and/or stressed to engage with everything.

 - The Zoom link will be sent out next week.
-In order to receive the zoom link please make sure to register for the second session if you have not done so already: `REGISTRATION URL`.

 - We noticed that some of you mentioned past experience with “warm up” exercises like the one that Abby led on Wednesday.
 If any of you are